Benefits for a low income or when you cannot work

 You qualify whether you're in or out of work or were self-employed.
 But certain conditions around work and National Insurance contributions might affect your claim for ESA:

-You can claim New Style ESA 3 months before your Statutory Sick Pay ends.
+You can apply for New Style ESA 3 months before your Statutory Sick Pay ends.
 New style ESA is not means tested.

 New Jobseeker’s Allowance (JSA)